tarantool/tarantool-lua/README.md

 Tarantool connector for Lua.

-It Supports luajit and lua5.2.
+It Supports luajit, lua5.2 and lua5.1
-(It's such a stupid idea to use 5.1 - it's old and not fast, so why?)

 Everything is simple: